Gå til hovedinnhold

 3. Call GET /eventLogs?startDate={lastFetchedCreatedAt}&orderBy=createdAt:DESC, process each event log, and set lastFetchedCreatedAt = new Date().

-Because polling uses createdAt, event logs uploaded after an offline period are picked up the next time you poll — there is no equivalent of the offset setting.
+Because polling uses createdAt, event logs uploaded after an offline period are picked up the next time you poll — there is no equivalent of the Ignore old unlock events setting.

 Svarte dette på spørsmålet?